TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 Bring back the `/tick health` and `/tick entities` subcommands from carpet mod

-Just like pre-mc1.20.3, these 2 subcommands have the same behavior as `/profile [health|entities]` subcommands
+Just like the previous carpet mod, these 2 subcommands have the same behavior as `/profile [health|entities]` subcommands

 - Type: `boolean`
 - Default value: `false`